plan-systems/design-docs/proof-of-correctness.md

 #### Member Invite Channel
 - Community-public read-only, where entries contain `MemberEpoch` records that enable new members to be added to **C**
-- The private half of the `.PubSigningKey` is used to autenticate a new member's initial `MemberEpoch` record, appearing in the reserved _Member Epoch Channel_ (below).
+- The private half of the `.PubSigningKey` is used to authenticate a new member's initial `MemberEpoch` record, appearing in the reserved _Member Epoch Channel_ (below).

 #### Member Epoch Channel
 - This channel serves two